 inflammation of the heart muscles

 skin problems such as a rash or hair loss

 neurological issues such as long term loss of taste, difficulties sleeping, concentration problems

 psychiatric problems including depression, anxiety and mood changes

-The long term risks associated with coronavirus far more dangerous than any side effects associated with the vaccine.
+The long term risks associated with coronavirus are far more dangerous than any side effects associated with the vaccine.

 There is also growing concern that coronavirus can cause long-term neurological problems.
 The effect the virus has on the neurological system could mean that those who catch could have a higher chance of having strokes or developing alzeihmers in later life.